Frequently Asked Questions

 Please direct all registration questions to SRCD’s Meeting and Events team at firstname.lastname@example.org.

-Will there be a code of conduct for the 2021 Biennial Meeting?
+Is there a code of conduct for the 2021 Biennial Meeting?

 How will international participation be fostered?